 When did Wales separate from England?

-If the home of your business is also North Wales DoodleIT provide web design north wales and have been providing their services to the region since 2003.
-This includes bilingual websites which are easy to update and come our comprehensive support package.
+If the home of your business is also North Wales DoodleIT provides web design North Wales and has been providing their services to the region since 2003.
+This includes bilingual websites which are easy to update and come with our comprehensive support package.

 Thanks for visiting DoodleIT